zf-shao/MSTRec/README.md

 # Performance Comparison
 We illustrate the performance of our MSTRec model comparing with eight state-of-the-art baselines on four datasets.
 The best performance methods are in boldface, and the second best methods are underlined. $^*$ denotes the improvement is significant with $p$-value $<$ 0.05.

 ![](images/main_results.jpg)

 # Hyperparameter Setting
 The key hyperparameter of our model is the scale $𝐾$, which represents the $𝐾$ selected periodic scales corresponding to the $𝐾$ most significant frequencies in the frequency domain of the user behavior sequence.
-The optimal performance is achieved at different scales $𝐾$ across the four datasets: $𝐾$=3 for Beauty, $𝐾$=5 for both Sports and Yelp, and $𝐾$=4 for ML-1M.
+The optimal performance is achieved at different scales $𝐾$ across the four datasets: $𝐾$ =3 for Beauty, $𝐾$ =5 for both Sports and Yelp, and $𝐾$ =4 for ML-1M.

 <div align="center">
   <img src=images/hyperparameter_setting.jpg>